mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/quick-start-pojo.md

 to handle the translation to and from [`bson`]({{< relref "bson/index.md" >}}) for your POJOs.
 The simplest way to do that is to use the
 [`PojoCodecProvider.builder()`]({{< apiref "org/bson/codecs/pojo/PojoCodecProvider.html">}}) to create and configure a `CodecProvider`.

-The following example will combine the default codec registry, with the `PojoCodecProvider` configured to automatically create `PojoCodecs`:
+The following example will combine the default codec registry, with the `PojoCodecProvider` configured to automatically create POJO
+`Codec`s:

 ```java
 CodecRegistry pojoCodecRegistry = fromRegistries(MongoClient.getDefaultCodecRegistry(),
                 fromProviders(PojoCodecProvider.builder().automatic(true).build()));